meairey/crispy-bassoon/README.md

+# Spatial heterogeneity in lake fish populations and the impacts of non-native predators

 ![image of a smallmouth bass](https://github.com/meairey/literate-potato/blob/main/Graphics/SMB_image.jpg?raw=true)

-# Patchy habitats create patchy responses of native fish communities to the removal of an invasive predator
-Airey et al., in prep
+Patchy habitats create patchy responses of native fish communities to the removal of an invasive predator Airey et al., in prep

-## Study framework
+## Overview
-Little Moose Lake is the site of a long term smallmouth bass removal project.
-The fish community within this lake has been monitored for the last two decades.
-The goal of this analysis is to examine long-term trends in catch per unit effort (CPUE) and size of the fish community in response to that bass removal.
+This repository contains data and analyses from a smallmouth bass removal project that is managed by Cornell's Adirondack Fishery Research Program.

+Little Moose Lake and First Bisby Lake have been the site of an ongoing smallmouth bass removal program aimed at restoring native fish community structure.
+For over two decades, the fish communities have been monitored using boat electrofishing surveys, providing a unique long-term, spatially explicit dataset on population and community dynamics.

+This project assesses how spatially heterogeneous the community’s recovery has been by combining:

+* Long-term community datasets derived from electrofishing
+* Modern habitat assessments across each lake.

+# Repository structure

+The `Analysis` folder contains the `.R` script for generating changepoints and regressions.
+The data that goes into this script is generated in the `Data` folder in the file `data_processing` script and uses functions as created in the `Function_Source_Files` folder.
+Graphics for the manuscript are kept in the `Figures_Tables` folder.
+Please see Detmer et al., in review for more information on sampling and history of the project.

+# Requirements

 This is primarily conducted through the use of a change point analysis through the package `ecp` and a zero-inflated regression through the package `pscl`.
 Additionally, habitat associations are assessed through a CCA analysis and the package `vegan`.

+`install.packages(c("ggplot2", "tidyverse", "ecp", "pscl", "vegan", "gridExtra", "ggrepel"))`

+# Results Summary

 Below is an example of the summary results of the change point analysis.